Lift Truck Safety Checks

-Propane and electric lift trucks require slightly varied areas of attention or lift training / formation, but both will need a general overview first.
+Propane and electric lift trucks require slightly varied areas of attention, but both will need a general overview first.
 Here are a few items to examine in order.

 Fluid levels: Check for oil, water and hydraulic fluid.
 If levels are dropping too quickly, make a note of it.